mahdiyazdani/Hypermarket/docs/product-countdown.md

 ?> Note that you can keep the product on sale for as long as you want.

+!> You can toggle the visibility and reorder the product countdown component position throught the [homepage control](homepage-control) section.

 ## Merge product countdown

 ![Product countdown with merged layout](img/product-countdown-merged-layout.png)